dmoulton/dmoulton.github.io/README.md

 ## Run the Website and Make It Your Own

-Run the website with `jekyll s`.
+Run the website with ` bundle exec jekyll s`.
 Or just view the [GitHub Pages version](https://opieters.github.io/jekyll-image-gallery-example/).
 To [view the gallery](https://opieters.github.io/jekyll-image-gallery-example/photography/) click on the photography menu item.

 [This blogpost](http://www.olivierpieters.be/blog/2016/02/26/creating-a-jekyll-image-gallery.html) explains different parts of the gallery and design choices.
 Use this guide and the files in this repo to make your own photo gallery.